Infouktour3/Fab-Beauty/README.md

     -   #### First Time Visitor Goals

-        1. First Time Visitor, has to be made to read and understand the business fast and the site show the business services with images and words so the visitors can understand the business at the first glance.
+        1. The website is made to read and understand the business fast and the site show the business services with images and words so the visitors can understand the business at the first glance.
-        2. First Time Visitor, will be able to easily navigate throughout the site to find content through the top bar.
+        2. It will be able to easily navigate throughout the site to find content through the top bar to help the visitors.
-        3. First Time Visitor, wants also verify the business through the social media links to see how many followers and comments the business got to determine the trust and the age of the business.
+        3.Visitors want also verify the business through the social media links to see how many followers and comments the business got to determine the trust and the age of the business.

     -   #### Returning Visitor Goals

-        1. Returning Visitor, wants to find more information about products and services the business provides.
+        1. Returning Visitor wants to find more information about products and services the business provides.
-        2. Returning Visitor, wants make sure that the comapany is easy to reach with a landline or mobile phone number with its full phisical address.
+        2. Returning Visitor wants make sure that the comapany is easy to reach with a landline or mobile phone number with its phisical location.
-        3. Returning Visitor, wants to find social media links.
+        3. Returning Visitor wants to find social media links.

     -   #### Frequent User Goals
-        1. Frequent User, wants to check new products arrival or products that in that moments they need.
+        1. Frequent User wants to check new products arrival or products that in that moments they need.
-        2. Frequent User, wants to check some new extra information through post and social media to see if the business is healfy.
+        2. User wants to check some new extra information through post and social media to see if the business is healfy.
-        3. Frequent User, wants to sign up to book an appointment for treatments or consutation or simply to gather more info before go haed with the choise.
+        3. User wants to sign up to book an appointment for treatments or consutation or simply to gather more info before go haed with the choise.

 -   ### Design
     -   #### Colour Scheme
-        -   The predominate colour is pink with some grey and whote gradiants to make some effect and make the site more attractive.
+        -   The predominate colour is pink with some grey and white gradiants to make some effect and make the site more attractive.
     -   #### Typography
         -   The font used on the  website are Arial and Sans Serif as their are the most common font used today the font is cleaned is shows good read letters for all reader.
     -   #### Imagery